Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 tile `f` placed in the top left corner will have a manhattan distance of 5 to its supposed location.

-So whenever the move counter of a tile becomes lower than its manhattant distance to its suppose location, you know that you will never be able to place the tile back to where it is supposed to be.
+So whenever the move counter of a tile becomes lower than its manhattant distance to its supposed location, you know that you will never be able to place the tile back to where it is supposed to be.

 ### Solver